 This is true, even if you’re not a Christian, or if you are a Christian but not a young-earth Creationist.
 Just be prepared to talk to your kids about what they will see, and to talk about why they will be seeing it.
 It can lead to some really interesting conversations about different belief systems, and different ways of interpreting Scripture.
 And yes, Bill Nye, it can even lead to discussions about science.

 And if you do decide to go, and you agree with me on the charity/cost issues, then do the job that AiG should be doing and donate a matching amount to the tickets you purchased to a worthy charity of your own choice, preferably one that works in Kentucky.

 I’d recommend a charity like the Christian Appalachian Project.

 The final event of our Chinese New Year trip to Hong Kong was a trip to the Udderbelly Festival‘s Dinosaur Zoo, and it was a great way to top off our trip, especially for our two and half year old dinosaur fan, Noah.

 The Dinosaur Zoo folks are from an Australian company called Erth, and they put on a great show!
 The audience was filled with kids of all ages, and they really responded enthusiastically to the entire production.

 The show runs from February 10 to 14th, with shows in English and Cantonese.
-Go here for more information, and plan to take the kids!
+Go here for more information, [edit: the link is old, and they’ve removed the info] and plan to take the kids!
 They’ll love it!